Fabian Kurz (DJ1YFK)Life is too short for QRS... |

 The "repair" is very easy, only takes 10 minutes and all you need is a screwdriver.
 Upon several requests I quickly put this page together to show the whole process in detail.
 All pictures can be enlarged by clicking on the thumbnails.

 After this 'repair' no more QRH occured on my FT-890.
 I have heard from several other HAMs who could solve the problem in the same way.
-Of course it would be better to replace the faulty trimmer (update 2005: I did it, because after 3 years the drift came back), but this obviously works just as fine.
+Of course it would be better to replace the faulty trimmer (update 2005: I did it, because after 3 years the drift came back), but this works just as fine.